Jewels of Indochina

 Day 10-Free time in Hanoi, then drive to Halong Bay

-We have some free time in Hanoi this morning perhaps to visit some of the many museums or Ho Chi Minh's austere mausoleum, which resembles Lenin's in Moscow.
-Afterwards we drive out towards the iconic Halong Bay in the Gulf of Tonkin.
-Thousands of jagged limestone islands rise out of the jade green waters like the hairy scales of a submerged dragon.
-In fact Halong means: 'Where the dragon descends to the sea'.
+This morning, you're free to explore some more of Hanoi - perhaps visit one of the many museums or Ho Chi Minh's austere mausoleum, which resembles Lenon's in Moscow.
+Afterwards, we'll drive out towards the iconic Halong Bay in the Gulf of Tonkin.
+Here, thousands of jagged limestone islands rise out of the jade green waters like the hairy scales of a submerged dragon - in fact, \ Halong' means 'where the dragon descends to the sea'.
 As legend has it the rugged seascape was created by the pounding tail of a dragon as he ran from the mountains into the sea, carving the islands in his wake.

 11